surma/surma.dev/content/things/deep-copy.md

 console.log(obj.a.thing); // prints true
 ```

+Another thing to potentially trip over is that `Object.assign()` turns getters into simple properties.

 So what now?
 Turns out, there is a couple of ways to create a _deep_ copy of an object.

 ## JSON.parse